-I specialise in teaching Physics and Mathematics.
-I began my career as a Physicist in Optoelectronics Research & Development, and after that I moved into ICT systems engineering.
+I am a highly experienced tutor specialising in teaching Physics.
+I teach Physics and Mathematics at GCSE and A Level.
+I am a postgraduate in Applied Physics and began my career as a Physicist in Optoelectronics Research & Development, moving into ICT systems engineering after that.
 I have a broad experience in industry spanning 30 years, dealing with all manner of complex and commercial applications of science and technology.
 Alongside that I've been involved in the education of people in industry and children at secondary school level.
 See below summary of career roles and achievements:

 • Physicist for General Electric Company, Optoelectronics R & D.

 • ICT Specialist Engineer/Consultant, for Siemens, KCOM, Others.

 • Analyst, mathematical modelling in Engineering & Finance.